 - Press and hold the Power button

-- Tap Restart
+- Select Restart or Reboot

 - Wait for your device to turn back on

-- Open YouTube and test it again
+- Open YouTube and test the video again

-Reinstall the YouTube App (Mobile)
+Reinstall the YouTube App

 - Press and hold the YouTube app icon

-- Tap Uninstall
+- Tap Uninstall or Remove App

 - Search for YouTube

-- Tap Install
+- Install the app again

-- Open the app and test playback
+- Open YouTube and test the video

 How to Prevent YouTube Playback Errors

-- Keep your browser and app updated
+• Keep your browser and app updated

-- Use stable internet connection
+• Use a stable internet connection

-- Avoid too many extensions
+• Avoid too many browser extensions

-- Lower video quality on slower networks
+• Lower video quality on slower networks

 Frequently Asked Questions